red-machine-games/raw-markdown-documentation/docs/gettingStarted.md

 Checout out more [examples at Demo game](https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/controllers/ControllerHowardResponsibleForNetworking.js)'s repository

 ### Notes about AFK
-It's a common case when player gets Away From Keyboard (Away From Komputer) - you should handle it rightly and let session to die.
+It's a common case when the player gets Away From Keyboard (Away From Komputer) - you should handle it rightly and let the session to die.
 To prevent session dead while player you should call a special method: `gbaseApi.userInputBeenDone();` - Goblin Base's API handles ping functionality internally but it should be sure that player actually doing something.
-You can call this method on any input or call it with interval if you definitely sure that player is not AFK.
+You can call this method on any input or call it with an interval if you are definitely sure that the player is not AFK.

-If player(user) is AFK the session dies soon hence handle it as mentioned in prev. section.
-Also you can use `logout` event but it's not persistent due to dependency on `ping` request:
+If the player(user) is AFK the session dies soon hence handle it as mentioned in prev. section.
+Also, you can use the `logout` event but it's not persistent due to dependency on `ping` request:
 ```javascript
 gbaseApi.on('logout', () => console.log('You\'re AFK'));
 ```

 ### Notes about PvP
-Here some notes that can be useful on building PvP functionality.
+Here some notes that can be useful in building PvP functionality.

 You can call a method `await gbaseApi.pvp.dropMatchmaking();` before actual matchmaking.
 It drops operative data about your current matchmaking state.
-It's useful in case your client build glitched, crashed, desynced with backend or in case of any unexpected behavior.
+It's useful in case your client build glitched, crashed, desynced with a backend or in case of any unexpected behavior.
 But if you'll drop the PvP match you're currently in - you get the auto defeat.

 Pvp provides a commons: timestamp (UTC-0) of beginning and seed for [mersenne twister](https://en.wikipedia.org/wiki/Mersenne_Twister) - everything for you to be fully in sync with your opponent.
-But ping can break in and make a shift in time as far as difference between your pings milliseconds is big enough.
+But ping can break in and make a shift in time as far as the difference between your pings milliseconds is big enough.
 To dodge this problem you can calculate local time shift based on ping: make a few ping probes, get the median and the half is your shift.
-Here is example from [examples at Demo game](https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/controllers/ControllerHowardResponsibleForNetworking.js)'s repository:
+Here is an example from [examples at Demo game](https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/controllers/ControllerHowardResponsibleForNetworking.js)'s repository:
 ```javascript
 const TIME_DIFF_PROBES = 10;
 // ...